-As we continue our series finding the best pockets of the UK to visit and explore with your trusted four legged friend, sponsored by Direct Line Pet Insurance, this month we visit the Ashridge Estate in Hertfordshire.
+As we continue our series finding the best pockets of the UK to visit and explore with your trusted four-legged friend, this month we visit the Ashridge Estate in Hertfordshire.

 This historical estate is located in Chiltern Hills, an area of outstanding natural beauty, in Hertfordshire, but part of its land stretches into Buckinghamshire and it is also close to the Bedfordshire border.